wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 along.
 The income inequality is what motivates people to try and move up.

-As my thoughts on the topic matured, I began to see what I really wanted was for people to not have to worry about basic survival things.
+As my thoughts on the topic matured, I began to see what I really wanted was for people to not have to worry about basic survival.
 For everyone to move up in Maslow's hierarchy of needs.
-I want people to be able to take risks and have a safety net when they fail.
-That's basically what I had, and I think that's a big part of the whole discussion on privilege.
-Those with less privilege don't have the same opportunities I do.
+I want people to be able to take risks and not worry about whether or not that'd mean they'd be able to have a place to live if they took it.
+To have a basic safety net.
+That's what I had, and I think that's a big part of the whole discussion on privilege.
+The problem isn't that our incomes are unequal, but that our opportunities are.

 I'd like to think I worked hard to get where I am, but I didn't get here alone.
 My success is built on the shoulders of giants &mdash; my parents for coming to America/Canada, my school for providing me the opportunities, etc. And the reason I'm able to take risks is because I have a safety net, knowing that if I fail, I can still get back up.
-Even the fact that I have mental space to think about this stuff is because I'm in a good place as a result of everything else having gone well in my life.
+I can take half a year off to go traveling because I'm confident I still have a job when I'm back, and that even if that doesn't work out, I can stay with my parents or friends until I figure things out again.
+Even the fact that I have mental space to think about inequality in the world is because I'm in a good place as a result of everything else.

 I want the American Dream to actually be a reality for everyone.
 That if you work hard, you can actually move up.